ssahovic/confluent-rbac-demo/README.md

 ## Image Versions

-We will use `PREFIX=confluentinc` and `TAG=5.3.1` for all images running via docker-compose.
-If you want to run newr docker images from Confluent, please change the `docker-compose.yml` file.
+We will use `PREFIX=confluentinc` and `TAG=5.4.0` for all images running via docker-compose.
+If you want to run newer docker images from Confluent, please change the `docker-compose.yml` file.

 ## Getting Started

 ---

-To start confluent platform 5.3.1 including setup for RBC demo in AWS run
+To start confluent platform 5.4.0 including setup for RBC demo in AWS run

 ```
 wget https://github.com/ora0600/confluent-rbac-demo/archive/master.zip